vasyl83/SV07update/README.md

 ![reboot after dtb](<images/Screenshot 2024-03-14 233024.png>)

 Wait for it to reboot, login again and run `ip a` - it will show all the ethernet and wifi adapters, we are looking for the presence of `wlan0`

 ![wlan0](<images/Screenshot 2024-03-14 233309.png>)

 As you can see, for me it appears as the 4th device.

 To connect you need to run `sudo nmtui` it will open Network Manager.
+Once KlipperScreen is installed it can be done from the KlipperScreen.

 ![nmtui](<images/Screenshot 2024-03-14 233543.png>)